jailctf/pyjailbreaker/README.md

 By breaking down pyjail payloads into these components, we can document every payload as manageable, single-purpose chunks - with enough documented payloads, the chunks could be mix-and-matched to form new payloads that could bypass a different set of restrictions than the original payloads could.

+Note, there are times where a converter can accomplish the same thing as a gadget.
+Take, for example, extracting dictionary keys using a function, this should be written as a converter as the key has to be specified/templated into the function, despite achieving a similar goal as many gadgets.

 ### Repository layout
 The repository structure can be described with the following components: